United States v. Apple (2012): Facts

-Shortly after January 31, Amazon sent a letter to the Federal Trade Commission complaining about the simultaneous nature of the demands for agency model agreements from the Publishers who had signed with Apple.
+Shortly after January 31, Amazon sent a letter to the Federal Trade Commission complaining about the simultaneous nature of the demands for agency model agreements from the publishers who had signed with Apple.
 By March, Amazon had completed agency agreements with four of the five publishers.
 During the negotiations over the agreements, the publishers would talk with each other and share information about what Amazon would concede with each.
 Apple was closely following all of this progress and Cue was in contact with the publishers.
-After Amazon's move to the agency model, there was "an average per unit e-book retail price increase of 14.2% for their new releases, 42.7% for their NYT Bestsellers, and 18.6% across all of the Publisher Defendants' e-books."
-The Publishers also raised the price of some of their New Release hardcover books so as to move the e-book versions into a correspondingly higher price tier.
+After Amazon's move to the agency model, there was "an average per unit e-book retail price increase of 14.2% for their new releases, 42.7% for their New York Times Bestsellers, and 18.6% across all of the Publisher Defendants' e-books."
+The publishers also raised the price of some of their new release hardcover books so as to move the e-book versions into a correspondingly higher price tier.
 Amazon saw Random House (who for the moment had not joined Apple) e-book sales having an increase of 41%.
-Two studies showed that the Publishers who moved to agency model sold over 10% fewer units at major retailers.
+Two studies showed that the publishers who moved to agency model sold over 10% fewer units at major retailers.
 In contrast, other publishers' sales increased 5.4% in the same period.
-In January 2011 Random House also moved to the agency model and raised the prices of its e-books, and then experienced a decline in its e-book sales.
+In January 2011, Random House also moved to the agency model and raised the prices of its e-books, and then experienced a decline in its e-book sales.
 This allowed Random House to join the iBookstore.

 Decision

 Sherman Act

-Section 1 of the Sherman Act outlaws "every contract, combination…, or conspiracy, in restraint of trade or commerce among the several States."
+Section 1 of the Sherman Act outlaws "every contract, combination ..., or conspiracy, in restraint of trade or commerce among the several States."